Heptagon relation in a direct sum: Construction of edge vectors

-Linear dependences~\eqref{lmnx} mean that the six edge vectors~$e_{ij}$, taken for a given vertex~$i$ and all $j\ne i$, \ $1\le j\le 7$, span a 3-dimen\-sional linear space~$V_i$.
+Linear dependences~\eqref{lmnx}, together with the fact that any three of the vectors in~\eqref{lmnx} are linearly independent, mean that the six edge vectors~$e_{ij}$, taken for a given vertex~$i$ and all $j\ne i$, \ $1\le j\le 7$, span a 3-dimen\-sional linear space~$V_i$.
 Take a basis in~$V_i$; we would like to denote its three vectors as $e_i^{(\alpha)}$, $e_i^{(\beta)}$ and~$e_i^{(\gamma)}$.
 Each~$e_{ij}$ is a linear combination of these, and a \emph{minimalistic}---and productive!---idea is to assume that its coefficients depend \emph{only on}~$j$ and not on~$i$:

 Numbers $\alpha_i,\beta_i,\gamma_i$ in~\eqref{zvezda} will, of course, turn out very soon to be the same as those introduced in the beginning of Subsection~\ref{ss:ha} (don't forget that indices $i$ or~$j$ can denote both a vertex and its complementary 6-vertex simplex, see the last paragraph of Subsection~\ref{ss:ed}).